Peugeot 508 SW estate - Interior & comfort

 Piano-key shortcut buttons sit in a row beneath the central infotainment display, working well and adding more style.
 However, we wish physical buttons could also be used for the climate control because tapping the touchscreen can be fiddly and distracting.

-The range-topping GT includes Nappa leather upholstery, folding door mirrors, a powered boot, adaptive cruise control, electric seat adjustment and a Focal stereo system.
+The GT Premium trim features Nappa leather upholstery, folding door mirrors, a powered boot, adaptive cruise control, electric seat adjustment and a Focal stereo system and 19-inch alloy wheels.

 Like rivals including the Mazda6 Tourer, it makes sense to choose the 508 SW in a trim level with the level of kit you require.
-However, if you do want to stick with a lower trim and plump for some options, you can fit front parking sensors to the Active trim along with keyless entry and wireless phone charging.
-The Focal sound system can be added to Allure and GT Line for £600, while a panoramic sunroof costs just under £900.
-To adjust the driving experience, adaptive suspension costs £1,000 for versions below GT level.
+However, if you do want to stick with a lower trim and plump for some options, you can fit front parking sensors to the Active Premium trim along with keyless entry and wireless phone charging.
+The Focal sound system can be added to the Allure Premium trim for £600, while a panoramic sunroof costs just under £900.
+To adjust the driving experience, adaptive suspension costs £1,000 for versions below GT Premium level.